Patience

 so I told them everything that happened

-and as soon as I was done talking
+and soon as I was done talking

 Mitchum told me to stand up and put my hands behind my back and that she was arresting me